dd32/td-gh-ex/readme.txt

 == License ==

-Wallstreet WordPress Theme, Copyright (C) 2019, Webriti Wallstreet Pro is distributed under the terms of the GNU GPL
+Wallstreet WordPress Theme, Copyright (C) 2015-2021, priyanshumittal Wallstreet WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+@Version 1.9.6
+1. Fixed user comment and translation issues.
 @Version 1.9.5
 1. Removed default value from social links.
 2. Fixed Keyboard navigation for mobile view and Removed the unnecessary code.